...

 There are two critical elements for the perfect brisket: time and temperature.
 If you know how to master these two, then you can expect the most tender, juicy brisket.

 Temperature control is also crucial in cooking the perfect brisket.
 Always start low.
-It is easier to raise the temperature when needed later on in the cooking process.
+It is easier to raise the temperature later in the cooking process.
 Add a few coals until you’ve reached the desired temperature.
 If you add too many at the start, it could overshoot your target and make it hard to bring it back down.

-- Accurate Temperature Control
+1. Accurate Temperature Control

-- No Need to Open the Lid
+1. No Need to Open the Lid

-- Prevent Guesswork
+1. Prevent Guesswork

-- Consistent Results
+1. Consistent Results

 Brisket requires precision.
 You can track every stage of the cooking process with a wireless thermometer.
 It ensures you can achieve repeatable results because you know the correct temperature to aim for, and you have the tool to measure it accurately.

 Once you master these temperature variations and your grill’s behavior, you can expect more consistent results.
 You must also embrace patience.
-Trust that you’ve invested in the best meat and Kamado Joe accessories and the results will follow.
+Trust that you’ve invested in the best meat and Kamado Joe accessories, and the results will follow.

 Discover Other ChefsTemp Products